It’s late summer and the weather is giving us time to dream and think in the outdoors.

 We’ve always been pretty “hands on” types: we’ve done a fair bit of plastering entire rooms, and painting.
 My husband can lay a deck, tile a bathroom and install a kitchen with irritatingly obsessive perfection.
 With that in mind, we got our owner-builder course and licence sorted out in November 2015.
 However, we both work and we don’t want our kids to be moving out by the time we get this build over with.

 So, for the sake of comparison and the time value of money: we got a couple of builder recommendations, for full service head-contract style quotes.
-One quote for phase 1 came in at $290,000 to lock-up only (no power, no Giprock walls etc).
-And another for the whole build came in at …wait for it: $550,000.
-Yes, you read that right.
-It made me feel ill.
-It’s Sydney and that’s what people charge and what many people pay.
-Architects and builders justify it based on a high spec per m/2.
-Which may be fair if you want a quality outcome.
-We also recognise that people have to be paid to live in an expensive city in Sydney and trying to squeeze a contract too low may just mean an uncertain or poor quality outcome.
+One quote for phase 1 came in at an astronomical price equal to that of a new built…but to lock-up only (no power, no Giprock walls etc).
+And another for the whole build came in at double.
+Sydney building pricing doesn’t ever seem to be a penny less than $600k and can be way way more but it’s never really without the contingency being spent as well..
+We recognise that people have to be paid to live in an expensive city in Sydney and trying to squeeze a contract too low may just mean an uncertain or poor quality outcome.
 At each stage comes risk.
-Ugh.

-Back to our DIY thoughts we went.
 We continued researching Pryda frames and trusses, Surefoot and other methods of kit and pre-fab building that could be adapted to our needs.
 We looked at flooring and other things we’d need down the track, to get an idea of material costs.
 Fortunately the internet also makes that aspect easier.
 We also set up a Bunnings trade account, only available to tradespeople and owner-builders and started the costing process.
 Bunnings Trade division includes several very large manufacturing plants that make fully pre-fabricated components based on the Pryda system which we’d researched as being both well-designed and extremely practical.
 In Sydney our nearest frame manufacturer was the plant in Newcastle.
 We submitted our DA floor plans and received a quote for the frames/trusses for approximately $50,000.
 That was sobering.
 It sounded like a solid possibility but we had to remind ourselves we had no labour, only ourselves and our full-time jobs.
+So that was a dream that could easily become a nightmare.

 We were still phaffing about in February when we were put in-touch with a young, energetic builder who’d recently finished work on a friend’s house.
 He was planning to start working on his own projects but in the meantime, wanted to work with an owner-builder on a project.
 He sounded perfect.